 Robotic surgery improves the long term quality of life of survivors because it is minimally invasive, causing less blood and tissue loss, and less scarring.

-St Mark’s Hospital has added robotic surgery as another tool for surgeons to use to combat bowel cancer and investigate its application to surgery for Inflammatory Bowel Disease in the medium term.
+Enabled by our support, St Mark’s Hospital has added robotic surgery as another tool for surgeons to use to combat bowel cancer and investigate its application to surgery for Inflammatory Bowel Disease.

 Through rigorous research, St Mark’s will test the hypothesis that robotic surgery for bowel cancer improves the survival rate and long term health outcomes of patients compared to open and keyhole surgery.